Booster Gold: From the future

 Michael Jon Carter was born poor in 25th-century Gotham City.
-He and younger twin sister Michelle never knew their father because he left after gambling away all their money.
+He and his younger twin sister, Michelle, never knew their father because he left after gambling away all their money.
 Michael was a gifted athlete, attending Gotham University on a football scholarship.
 At Gotham U., Michael was a star quarterback until his father reentered his life and convinced him to deliberately lose games for gambling purposes.
 He was exposed, disgraced and expelled.
-Later he was able to secure a job as a night watchman at the Metropolis Space Museum, where he studied displays about superheroes and villains from the past, particularly the 20th century.
+His twin sister Michelle, the more responsible of the two, took on multiple jobs to support their ailing mother.
+Later, he was able to secure a job as a night watchman at the Metropolis Space Museum, where he studied displays about superheroes and villains from the past, particularly the 20th century.

 Michael's sidekick is a robot named Skeets.
 Skeets is a 25th-century security robot (sometimes "valet unit") with artificial intelligence.
 He is capable of flight, cognition, and voice projection, which are all considered highly advanced for 21st century Earth.
 He also has historical records which give him a vast knowledge of what will happen between the 21st and 25th centuries, though its reliability has become questionable.
 He possesses numerous miniature tools and weapons kept within his shell, and is also equipped with a powerful energy blaster.
 He is apparently immune to reality and temporal manipulation.

 With the help of Skeets, Michael stole devices from the museum displays, including a Legion of Super-Heroes flight ring and Brainiac 5's force field belt.
 He used Rip Hunter's Time Sphere, also on display in the museum, to travel to the 20th century, intent on becoming a superhero and forming a corporation based around himself to make a comfortable living.
 He is a shameless self-promoter whose obsession with fame and wealth irritates other heroes.

 Carter's nickname as a football player was "Booster", but his chosen 20th century superhero name was "Goldstar".
-After saving the president, Carter mangled the two names, causing US President Ronald Reagan to introduce him as "Booster Gold".
+After saving Ronald Reagan, Carter mangled the two names, causing Reagan to introduce him as "Booster Gold".
 The name stuck.
-In a running joke throughout the DC Universe, people erroneously call him "Buster" to his chagrin.
+In a running joke throughout the DC Universe, people erroneously call him "Buster", to his chagrin.